 The single repaint over twenty years ago appears to be holding up very nicely on what appears to be a very straight Cadillac.
 While the pretty turquoise interior presents nicely, we would consider having an expert automotive upholsterer apply their major to preventing the original hides from splitting any more than what’s already in place.
 Otherwise, the complete documentation, extensive originality, and nicely working options that include working climate control make this land yacht a very stately summer cruiser.
+If you are serious about buying this classic Cadillac, you can start the conversation by calling Tony at (908) 963-6585.
+When you connect, please remember to mention you saw his survivor Cadillac featured here on GuysWithRides.com.
 Good luck with the purchase!

 Here’s the seller’s description: